-The accounting guidance requires that goodwill is tested for impairment at least annually, or when events or changes in circumstances indicate the fair value of a reporting unit with goodwill has been reduced below its carrying value.
-The Company performed its annual impairment tests for the Olefins and Vinyls segments' goodwill in October 2018 and April 2018, respectively, and the impairment tests indicated that the recorded goodwill was not impaired.
+Goodwill is tested for impairment at least annually, or when events or changes in circumstances indicate the fair value of a reporting unit with goodwill has been reduced below its carrying value.
+The Company performed its annual impairment tests for the Olefins and Vinyls segments' goodwill in October 2019 and April 2019, respectively, and the impairment tests indicated that the recorded goodwill was not impaired.
 There has been no impairment of the Olefins or Vinyls segments' goodwill since the goodwill was initially recorded.
 Other intangible assets with finite lives are amortized over their estimated useful lives and reviewed for impairment in accordance with the provisions of the accounting guidance.
-See Note 7 for more information on the Company's annual goodwill impairment tests.
+See Note 8 for more information on the Company's annual goodwill impairment tests.